pram/puzzles/README.md

 # Todo

 ## find the angle between the hour and minute hand on a analogue clock for any given time.
+Include seconds, milli and micro
 ## reverse a string